dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 </div>
 ```

 In the example we inherit from `InputText` which is a good fit for this use case as it reduces the need to write custom code.
-You can extend from other classes in the component inheritance hierarchy depending on your specific customization needs.
+You can extend from other classes in the component inheritance hierarchy depending on your specific customisation needs.

 Our custom `BootstrapInput` component is shown here being used in a form with a binding to `ContactDetails.Name`.